 Who Is Mini IVF Right For?

 People who are averse to using a lot of medications and chemicals benefit from Mini IVF.
 Mini IVF involves fewer pre-treatments than standard IVF.
 As always, the specific drugs prescribed differ by clinic and doctor.
-Regardless of the clinic, however, with Mini IVF, the goal is not to over stimulate the ovaries, so the expensive medications typically used to do that are eliminated.
+Regardless of the clinic, however, the goal is not to over stimulate the ovaries, so the expensive medications typically used to do that are eliminated.
 With that comes the benefit of reduced side effects.

 Women at Risk of OHSS